 Landfill-Specific Updates.
 On May 30, 2019, the District notified the NDEE that it had initiated Assessment of Corrective Measures ("ACM") for the NOS landfill.
 While the District is in the late stages of assessing corrective measures for the NOS landfill, the cost of compliance with this requirement is still under evaluation and dependent upon the remediation option selected.
 The District determined that additional hydrogeological modeling is required to determine the final selection of remedy for the NOS landfill.
 The intent is to have a selection of remedy by the end of the second quarter of 2021.
 The NC1 landfill completed final closure activities in the fall of 2020 and will be proceeding to post closure sampling.
 On September 15, 2020, the District submitted a technical memo to the NDEE stating lithium had exceeded the established groundwater protection standard in one monitoring well under the Assessment Monitoring program for the NC2 landfill.
 The District began a nature and extent study and determined that the NC2 landfill would proceed to ACM.
 On December 14, 2020 the District initiated ACM for the NC2 landfill.
-While the District is in the late stages of assessing corrective measures for the NC2 landfill, the cost of compliance with this regulation is under evaluation and dependent upon the remediation option selected.
+While the District is in the late stages of assessing corrective measures for the NC2 landfill.
+The cost of compliance with this regulation is under evaluation and dependent upon the remediation option selected.
+The intent is to have a selection of several evaluation and dependent upon the remediation option selected.
 The intent is to have a selection of remedy by [the end of the second quarter of 2021].